PacketFence Clustering Guide

 /root/backup

-• packetfence-db-dump-innobackup-DATE_00h30.xbstream.gz are the SQL dump of your MariaDB database.
+• packetfence-db-dump-innobackup-DATE_00h30.xbstream.gz are the SQL dump of the MariaDB database.

-• packetfence-files-dump-DATE_00h30.tgz are the dump of the PacketFence files.
+• packetfence-config-dump-DATE_00h30.tgz are the dump of the PacketFence files.

 6.4.2.
 Manual backups

-In case you need to make a "manual" backup, you can type the following command:
+To make a "manual" backup, execute the following command:

-As the daily automatic backups, you will find the files in:
+Like the daily automatic backups, the file will be located in:

 /root/backup/

-Two files will be available, tagged with the Date and Time of your backup.
+Exportable file will be available, tagged with the Date and Time of the backup.

 7. Layer 3 clusters